 How long do I have to complete the exam?

-Candidates get 2 hours (120 minutes) to finish the test.
+Candidates get an hour and a half (90 minutes) to finish the test.

 Is there a fee to take the exam?